-These competencies and qualifications are essential for ensuring that technical experts and suppliers can effectively contribute to the implementation and success of the TMA Standards Strategy.
+The objective of this framework is to get a pool of individual experts who can be approached for mini competitions to offer technical assistance to TMAs Standards and Sanitary and Phytosanitary programme interventions implementation aimed at promoting quality, safety and value of traded goods.
+The experts are essential for ensuring that the Standards and SPS programme can effectively contribute to the implementation and success of the TMA Strategy 3.
 By aligning their expertise with international best practices and regional needs, these professionals can drive significant improvements in the quality, safety, and marketability of African products.